GravityKit/GravityView/readme.txt

 == Changelog ==

+= 2.0.6 on May 17, 2018 =

+* Fixed: Conflicts with Yoast SEO & Jetpack plugins that prevent widgets from displaying
+* Fixed: Some fields display as HTML (fixes Gravity Flow Discussion field, for example)
+* Fixed: Some Merge Tag modifiers not working, such as `:url` for List fields
-* Fixed: Give Floaty a place to hang out on the GravityView Settings screen with new Gravity Forms CSS = 2.0.5 on May 16, 2018 =
+* Fixed: Give Floaty a place to hang out on the GravityView Settings screen with new Gravity Forms CSS

+__Developer Updates__

+* Fixed: Backward-compatibility for using global `$gravityview_view->_current_field` (don't use in new code!)

+= 2.0.5 on May 16, 2018 =

 * Fixed: Entry Link fields and `[gv_entry_link]` shortcode not working properly with DataTables when embedded